 9. All About My Mother Mother (Todo Sobre Mi Madre) -1999 (R)

 All About My Mother (Todo Sobre Mi Madre) is an attention-grabbing drama/comedy movie from Pedro Almodóvar.
 It is a 1999 classic movie.
-The movie is about a vibrant and aspiring writer, Esteban, who tries to know who his father is, and where he is — a secret Esteban’s mother keeps from him.
+The drama is about a vibrant and aspiring writer, Esteban, who tries to know who his father is, and where he is — a secret Esteban’s mother keeps from him.

 The movie is so powerful as such that it receives so many awards.
 Want to enhance your knowledge about Advanced Spanish and various subordinate clauses?
 Well, you should be watching it.